cbg-ethz/Jnotype/workflows/README.md

 **Tag:** None

 In this project we propose the conditional Bernoulli mixture model and use them to model cancer genomes.
+The manuscript will be released in Autumn 2025.

+### Nonparametric extensions of the parametric models

+**Directory:** `nonparametric`

+**Tag:** None

+In this project we discuss how to extend a given parametric model by forming a mixture of Dirichlet processes around it.
-The manuscript will be released in early 2025.
+The manuscript will be released in Autumn 2025.